gerirgaudi/naplug/README.md

     plugin = MarkerFilePlugin.new :marker_file => '/tmp/my_marker', :critical => 120
     plugin.exec!

-The above example with some added flexibility and robustness:

-    class MarkerFilePlusPlugin

-      include Naplug
+There are some worthwhile observations about the above example.
+A missing marker file prevents determining the stalesness of said file (infinite staleness?), implicitly resulting in an unknown `UNKNOWN` status and output corresponding to the message of the exception.
+For finer control of this behavior, exceptions can be raised inside the plugin, which will be handled internally:

     plugin do |p|
-        begin
-          delta = Time.now - File.mtime(p[:marker_file])
-          p.output! "marker file is %d seconds out of date" % [delta] case
-            when delta < p[:w_seconds]
-              p.status.ok!
-              p.output! 'marker file %s is up to date' % [p[:marker_file]] when (p[:w_seconds]..p[:c_seconds]).include?(delta)
-              p.status.warning!
-            when delta >= p[:c_seconds]
-              p.status.critical!
+      raise Errno::ENOENT, p[:marker_file] unless File.exists? p[:marker_file]
+      ...
     end
-          rescue Errno::ENOENT => e
-            p.status.unknown!
-            p.output! "marker file %s does not exist" % [p[:marker_file]]
-            p.payload! e
-          end
-        end
-      end
-    end

-    plugin = MarkerFilePlugin.new :marker_file => '/tmp/my_marker', :c_seconds => 120, :w_seconds => 60
-    plugin.exec!

-There are some worthwhile observations about the above example.
-A missing marker file prevents determining the stalesness of said file (infinite staleness?), resulting in an `UNKNOWN` status.
-Catching this is not strictly necessary, since plugins initially have a `UNKNOWN` status.
-There are however instances where it may be useful to specifically do this.
-Note that the entire exception object is available through the `payload`.
+The exception object is available through the `payload`.
+This only applies to exceptions raised *inside* the `plugin` block.

 Arguments can also be specified via the `args!` method: